Ring Out the Old, Ring in the New Good Faith Estimate

 NOTE: This is just my interpretation of the new GFE and I am only a mortgage originator and blogger.
 This post is just based on my opinion.
 Please check with your compliance department at your mortgage company to learn about the GFE requirements.

-6 Responses to “Ring Out the Old, Ring in the New Good Faith Estimate”
+12 thoughts on “Ring Out the Old, Ring in the New Good Faith Estimate

 • Hi Ardell, at Mortgage Master, if we need to redisclose due to a qualified “changed circumstance” I will reissue the good faith estimate on the new version.